sergiusens/snappy-docs/reference/channels.md

 The most common use case for opening a new track is to host a specific stable release for users to install.

-Eg. when you release the 2.0 version of your software in the `latest` track, opening a track called `2.0` for users wanting to stay on 2.0 and subsequent 2.* releases.
+Eg. when you release the 2.0 version of your software in the `latest` track, open a track called `2.0` for users wanting to stay on 2.0 and subsequent 2.* releases.

 ![Tracks and channels - example](../media/tracks_channels_example.png)